-Disc problems can be caused by injury or degenerative disc disease, but are most often caused by the latter — meaning they are simply a natural consequence of the aging process.
-As we age, spinal discs lose protein and water content, causing discs to weaken and increasing the likelihood of the disc becoming herniated.
+Disc problems can be caused by injury or degenerative disc disease, which refers to age-related breakdown of the discs.
+As we age, spinal discs lose protein and water content, causing discs to weaken and lose height and elasticity.
 A thinning disc can present other problems, such as fragmented disc material irritating nerves or the formation of bone spurs when the hard, bony vertebrae lose their cushioning and rub together.

-- Physical therapy — This includes stretching and strength exercises.
+- Physical therapy.
+This includes stretching and strength exercises.

 - Medication.
 These can be either over-the-counter or prescription.